ayaanpasha007/Ayaan-Pasha-/README.md

 Hi, I'm **Ayaan Pasha**, an aspiring **Data Analyst** with a background in **Artificial Intelligence & Machine Learning**.
 I enjoy transforming messy, real-world datasets into clear, decision-ready insights using **SQL, Power BI, Excel, and Python**, while leveraging my AI/ML foundation to build smarter, more automated analytics workflows.

-## 🎓 Currently a final-year AI & ML engineering student, actively building a portfolio of business-focused data analytics projects and applying for entry-level Data Analyst roles at MNCs.
+## 🎓 AI & ML engineering graduate, actively building a portfolio of business-focused data analytics projects and applying for entry-level Data Analyst roles at MNCs.

 ## 🚀 What I'm Working On